 When you’re thinking about a design for your vintage farm sign, pick something that speaks to you.
 My husband thought it would be a good idea to buy some chickens.
 They were supposed to be full-grown, laying-age chickens.
 Well, they didn’t lay any eggs.
 He tried everything in the world to get them to lay, but it turns out they were just too young.
 One day, they spontaneously started laying eggs, and suddenly we have plenty of them.
 Seventeen per day to be exact.
 They’re everywhere.
 Piles of them.
 Brown eggs.
 Pink and white and blue eggs.
 I’ve made fried eggs, scrambled eggs, quiches, frittatas, boiled eggs, egg salad… Please…someone take these eggs!
 Needless to say, I have eggs on the brain (and in particular, disposing of them), so they were my inspiration.

 I read a ton of vintage farm sign tutorials before I started my project.
 My husband says I’m obsessive.
 I say…okay, maybe.
-Anyway, I didn’t follow any one tutorial in particular, but my method most closely resembles this one which Candace at Vintage News Junkie used for her adorable DIY Barn Door Sign.
+Anyway, I didn’t follow any one tutorial in particular, but my method most closely resembles one which Candace at Vintage News Junkie used for her adorable DIY Barn Door Sign.
 (As of 11/12/19, website is no longer functional.)

 Here’s what you need to do…